sfigg/commercialization-public/docset/customize/mdm/healthattestation-csp.md

 -   Disallow all access
 -   Direct the device to an enterprise honeypot, to further monitor the device's activities.

+**CIPolicy**

+This attribute indicates the Code Integrity policy that is controlling the security of the boot environment.

+If CIPolicy is not present, or is an accepted (whitelisted) value, then allow access.

+If CIPolicy is present and is not a whitelisted value, then take one of the following actions that align with your enterprise policies:
+- Disallow all access
+- Place the device in a watch list to monitor the device more closely for potential risks.

+**SBCPHash**

+SBCPHash is the finger print of the Custom Secure Boot Configuration Policy (SBCP) that was loaded during boot.

+If a device is using the default policy (that is embedded in bootmgr) no value is reported in DHA-report.

+If a device is using the "Custom" policy, the fingerprint of the custom policy that was loaded during boot will be measured and added to the DHA-report.

+If SBCPHash is not present, or is an accepted (whitelisted) value, then allow access.

+If SBCPHash is present in DHA-Report, and is not a whitelisted value, then take one of the following actions that align with your enterprise policies:
+- Disallow all access
+- Place the device in a watch list to monitor the device more closely for potential risks.

+**BootRevListInfo**

+This attribute identifies the Boot Revision List that was loaded during initial boot on the attested device.

+If reported BootRevListInfo version equals an accepted value, then allow access.

+If reported BootRevListInfo version does not equal an accepted value, then take one of the following actions that align with your enterprise policies:
+- Disallow all access
+- Direct the device to an enterprise honeypot, to further monitor the device's activities.

+**OSRevListInfo**

+This attribute identifies the Operating System Revision List that was loaded during initial boot on the attested device.

+If reported OSRevListInfo version equals an accepted value, then allow access.

+If reported OSRevListInfo version does not equal an accepted value, then take one of the following actions that align with your enterprise policies:
+- Disallow all access
+- Direct the device to an enterprise honeypot, to further monitor the device's activities.

 ## **Additional Examples**